Arnold Schwarzenegger compares US Capitol mob to Nazis

 Schwarzenegger, who was born in Austria, compared the Proud Boys — a far-right American extremist group — to the Nazis.
 Some Proud Boys leaders were arrested in the nation’s capital, before and after Wednesday’s riots.

-In his video, Schwarzenegger called President Donald Trump a failed leader and said he took solace that Trump’s presidency was coming to an end and “would soon be as irrelevant as an old tweet.”
+In his video, Schwarzenegger called Trump a failed leader and said he took solace that Trump’s presidency was coming to an end and “would soon be as irrelevant as an old tweet.”

 He called for national unity and vowed his support for President-elect Joe Biden after mobs loyal to Trump broke into the U.S. Capitol, causing a temporary suspension of the electoral count.
 Members of Congress later returned and certified the results.